-Completers within 200% For less than 4-year institutions, report on the 2013 cohort of full-time, first-time degree/certificate-seeking undergraduate students.
-Information for this cohort was originally reported by your institution in the 2016-17 IPEDS Graduation Rates survey component.
+Completers within 200%

+For less than 4-year institutions, report on the 2016 cohort of full-time, first-time degree/certificate-seeking undergraduate students.

+Information for this cohort was originally reported by your institution in the 2019-20 IPEDS Graduation Rates survey component.
 The data on lines 1-5 are preloaded based on the information provided.

-Graduation rates Revised cohort Exclusions within 150% Adjusted cohort 150% Number of students in the cohort who completed a program within 150% of normal time to completion Number of students in the cohort who completed a program within 150% of normal time to completion Additional exclusions (between 151% and 200% of normal time) Adjusted cohort 200% (line 3 - line 6) Number of students in the cohort who completed a program between 151% and 200% of normal time to completion Still enrolled as of 200% of normal time to completion Total completers within 200% of normal time (line 5 + line 8)
+Graduation rates 1 Revised cohort 2 Exclusions within 150% 3 Adjusted cohort 150% 4 Number of students in the cohort who completed a program within 100% of normal time to completion 5 Number of students in the cohort who completed a program within 150% of normal time to completion 6 Additional exclusions (between 151% and 200% of normal time) 7 Adjusted cohort 200% (line 3 - line 6) 8 Number of students in the cohort who completed a program between 151% and 200% of normal time to completion 9 Still enrolled as of 200% of normal time to completion 10 Total completers within 200% of normal time (line 5 + line 8)

-You may use the space below to provide context for the data you've reported above.
-These context notes will be posted on the College Navigator website, and should be written to be understood by students and parents.
+()You may use the box below to provide additional context for the data you have reported above.
+Context notes will be posted on the College Navigator website.
+Therefore, you should write all context notes using proper grammar (e.g., complete sentences with punctuation) and common language that can be easily understood by students and parents (e.g., spell out acronyms).